The Asymmetric Traveling Salesman Problem on Graphs with Bounded Genus: Constructing a thin-tree

 \begin{proof} Let $H$ be a graph satisfying the conditions of the theorem and $H'$ be the graph obtained by iteratively replacing the vertices of degree $2$ in $H$ with an edge.
 In other words, let $H'$ be the graph obtained by replacing every thread in $H$ by an edge.
+By using the following result of Goddyn et al.\cite{goddyn:largegirth}, we know that the girth of $H'$ is at most $\mingirth$: \begin{theorem}[Goddyn et al. \cite{goddyn:largegirth}] Let $k_\lambda$ denote the least integer such that all graphs with genus at most $\lambda$, and minimum degree at least 3 have girth at most $k_\lambda$.
+Then, for any $\lambda\geq 0$, we have:

-By Goddyn et al. \cite[Theorem 3.2]{goddyn:largegirth}, every graph with minimum degree 3 embedded on an orientable surface with genus $\genus$ has a cycle of length at most $\alpha$.
-Therefore $H'$ has a cycle of length at most $\alpha$.
-Now it is easy to see that at least one of the edges of that cycle is obtained from a thread of length at least $\frac{\girth}{\alpha}$ in $H$. \end{proof}
+\end{theorem} Therefore $H'$ has a cycle of length at most $\mingirth$.
+Now it is easy to see that at least one of the edges of that cycle is obtained from a thread of length at least $\frac{\girth}{\mingirth}$ in $H$. \end{proof}

 Because of the above lemma, Algorithm \ref{alg:computethinset} terminates in polynomial time.
 The algorithm has an equivalent description in terms of the original graph $G$.
 Roughly speaking, in each iteration, we find a collection of consecutive parallel edges, add the middle edge from that collection to $F$ and contract the end points.
 The embedding is crucial for the execution of this procedure because it provides a notion of a middle edge, and the notion of consecutive parallel edges (parallel edges that form a face).